andreasnauta/test-nest-7.0.0-alpha/README.md

 as Class Libraries with Unit-Test in case someone want's to add the search or I learn it myself at some point.

 # Usage
-Insert the relevant connectionstrings in Operations class in the following projects:
+Insert the relevant connection information in Operations class in the following projects:
 - 6.6.0
 - 7.0.0
 - Workaround